Last updated on Sept 15, 2018

 If you are an NRI buying property in India, there’s no time like the present.
 Government and tax reforms in the sector have opened up the real estate market, making it more lucrative for NRI real estate buyers than ever before.
 Being an NRI buying property in India, you have probably been through a dozen how-to guides, each more confusing than the one before.
 However, investing in Indian real estate is nowhere near as complicated as you might think it is.
 Even if you’re a complete novice to real estate investments, here is the only NRI guide to buying property in India that you will ever need.

 The most simple answer to that question is: yes.
 According to FEMA (Foreign Exchange Management Act) regulations, Non-Resident Indians can purchase immovable assets in India without requiring special permissions from the RBI.
-An NRI buying property in India does not have to inform the RBI of their decision to invest in a property, nor do they have to involve the RBI at the final stage when they have completed the transaction.
-There is also no limit on the number of properties for an NRI buying property in India.
+Here are a few guidelines to adhere to:

 Before you make a commitment to buying property in India, you might want to make sure that you’re making the right investment decision.
 There are three main avenues of investment individuals are faced with: real estate, stocks and gold.
 To help you decide which option will give you the maximum returns on your investment, here’s a comprehensive comparison between all three.